yianlo/Rx_RotationsExchanger/README.md

 # RotationsExchanger
 [Live link](rx-rotations-exchanger.herokuapp.com)

-RotationsExchanger is a web application designed for medical students to easily list and search for homes while on away medical rotations.
+RotationsExchanger is a web application designed for medical students to easily list and search for homes while on away clinical rotations.
 This full stack application is completed with Ruby on Rails and React.js.
-Inspiration for the application comes from AirBnB and RotatingRoom.com.
+Inspiration for the application comes from [AirBnB](airbnb.com) and [RotatingRoom](RotatingRoom.com).

 ## Application Features